helenaaaaaaaaaa/Tutorials/tutorials/ai-core-helloworld/ai-core-helloworld.md

 1. Click the **Refresh** button.

 2. View the time elapsed since the last **Reconciled At**.
-The application automatically actively syncs with your GitHub repository at intervals of ~3 minutes.
 You can use **Refresh** button to update your page and check the status of your application.

 3. Click the **i tooltip** in the **Health** log to see the most recent sync log.